In this piece, we’re getting into all things SaaS.

 In terms of SaaS, cloud native refers to a few technologies or practices that are used to build better SaaS apps than could be knocked up using last-gen tech.

 In no particular order, these technologies and practices are:

 Microservices-based, containerised SaaS architectures managed via an orchestration tool

-A microservices-based, containerised application has a number of benefits.
+A microservice-based, containerised application has a number of benefits.

 For a TL;DR:

-- Each service can be swapped out or changed up without causing problems for the others
+- Each service can be swapped out or changed up without causing problems for other services

 - Better fault isolation

 Containers are a lighter type of VM.
 They lack a virtual OS, meaning:

 When deploying a SaaS app as microservices and containers, the goal is to deploy one service per container.